bichanna/flan-book/src/library/json.md

 ```

 ## `parse(s)`
-`parse` takes a potentially valid JSON string, and returns its Impala representation if valid JSON, or throws an error if the parse fails.
+`parse` takes a potentially valid JSON string, and returns its Flan representation if valid JSON, or throws an error if the parse fails.
 ```js
 parse("{\"name\": \"nobu\", \"is_cool\": true}")
 /*